swagger-api/swagger-node/docs/quick-start.md

       restify
       sails
     ```
-5. swagger-node clones a skeleton project from GitHub that's pre-configured to use your selected framework (in this example, Express).
+5. swagger creates a skeleton project that's pre-configured to use your selected framework (in this example, Express).
 It then runs `npm install` to pick up the dependencies.

     Note: Windows users see the [note below](#windows-note) regarding npm.

 6. Change to the new project directory: `cd hello-world`

 7. Type `swagger project start` to start your API.
-You now have an API running with swagger-node!
+You now have an API running with swagger!

 8. In another terminal, run this command: